codess-aus/DP-200/README.md

 **A function app** is similar to a WebJob in that it can be invoked on a schedule or by a trigger.
 You can use many different languages to create a function in a function app.
 However, you cannot use a SQL-like language.

+You should use JavaScript Object Notation (JSON) or comma-separated-value (CSV).
+These are two of three data formats supported for test data in Stream Analytics, which is what you should use to analyze the data.
+The third data format is AVRO.

+You should not use XML or YAML.
+Neither of these data formats is supported by Streaming Analytics test data.